 331.08.03.03.01 Referee Testing

-A written request may be made to the Contract Administrator for referee testing within three Business Days of receiving a rejectable tensile strength test result.
-The referee laboratory is selected by the Contract Administrator through a predetermined QA laboratory roster.
+A written request may be made to the Contract Administrator for referee testing within 3 Business Days of receiving a rejectable tensile strength test result.
+Referee testing shall be carried out by a laboratory designated by the Owner from a roster maintained for this purpose.

 The referee testing shall be conducted by taken slab samples at random locations within the sublot as directed by the Contract Administrator.
 The total of six slab sample shall be dry cut 150 mm x 150 mm and removed intact from the EAM mat.
 The tensile strength test shall follow either the Method A or Method B procedure, as per LS-297.